Weekly Horoscope: A tarot reading of December 13 - December 19, 2021

 Leo December 2021 Horoscope

 The theme of your week is creating heaven on earth.
-By that, I don’t mean you re-decorate your space with a pearly-white cloudy aesthetic – but more about taking charge to make the world around you – and within you – all the more ‘heavenly’ – protecting yourself from all the harsh and ‘crazy’ energies that are going on in the world at large that seem to throw you ‘off-balance’ in subtle and overt ways.
+By that, I don’t mean that you re-decorate your space with a pearly-white cloudy aesthetic – but more about taking charge to make the world around you and within you.
+What’s all the more ‘heavenly’ is protecting yourself from all the harsh energies that are going on in the world at large that seem to throw you off-balance in subtle and overt ways.

 Virgo December 2021 Horoscope

 Now is the time to step up and take charge!
 Now is the time you need to be a leader!
-However, before you get an upset stomach over the stress of this – as you’re a better follower than a leader – it’s important you understand that when it comes to our own lives – we are solely responsible for its journey.
-Thus, it’s so important to establish a sense of personal autonomy, rather than just being a ‘slave to situations’.
+However, before you get an upset stomach over the stress of this – as you’re a better follower than a leader – it’s important you understand that when it comes to our own lives, we are solely responsible for its journey.
+Thus, it’s important to establish a sense of personal autonomy, rather than just being a slave to situations.

 The difference between a follower and a leader is that a leader is brave enough to go first.
 Bravery doesn’t mean fear is absent.
 It’s the ability to face fear because living a life ruled by it isn’t an option.
 Fear debilitates us and robs us of the divine spark of joy that makes life worth living.
 Life is for living with our heads held high, not cowering in fear.
 So go ahead and take charge – you’ll be surprised how you’ll inspire many others!